Syllabus for Credit Option

 4) Students are to attend a post-conference group meeting to discuss conference impressions/takeaways.
 5:30, Sun.
 June 4.

-5) Students are to use the Mon & Tues following the conference to revise their 10 pg ms excerpt (in light of craft counsel gleaned from conference sessions).
+5) Students are to use the weekdays immediately following the conference to revise their 10 pg ms excerpt (in light of craft counsel gleaned from conference sessions).
+Students should use Track Changes so that revised ms can be printed/submitted with Markup.

 7) Students are to attend a final, one-on-one session with the instructor to discuss revised ms and professional/creative writing goals (Final sessions will accommodate the student's calendar and are to be scheduled in collaboration with the student.
 Sessions may be in person or via video chat.)